-The end of summer readings show that overall, higher phosphorus concentrations are found in the tributaries and that internal loading was not a large contributing factor to TP in 2020.
-The 2020 data shows the TP had decreased slightly in both Basins, similar to what was found in 2019, and still well below historical data.
+Overall readings show that higher phosphorus concentrations are found in the tributaries and that internal loading was not a large contributing factor to TP in 2021.
+The 2021 data shows the TP had stayed low in both Basins, similar to what was found in 2019 and 2020, and still well below historical data.
 Past data has shown that Basin 2 is routinely higher in concentrations than Basin 1, which is expected due to the fetch and potential lack of oxygen of Portage Lake; however, the last few years of data has shown a declining trend.

-See below graphs of TP concentrations from 2020.
+See below graphs of TP concentrations from 2021.
 Basin 1 and 2 are graphed using data previously collected on Portage Lake (via various sources, provided to PLM via the Portage Lake Watershed Forever website with permission from the committee).